jacob-halogen/nyt-wizard/README.md

 # NYT Wizard

 The NYT Wizard shall solve any of the New York Times games (except the ones that it can't).
+Gaze upon Harvey's glorious naming conventions in `nyt-wizard-extension.js`.

 - [x] Spelling Bee (easy)
 - [x] Wordle (medium)